heavysixer/heavysixer.github.com/_posts/2021-12-15-jargon-and-slang.md

 ## What is programmatic jargon?
 **Programmatic jargon is a compression of code through the use of highly specific often technical rules of the language.** Like other forms of jargon, the programmatic form is used to efficiently reference complex ideas between members of a community.
 It can become a kind shorthand used to describe a concept more tursely.
 However, because jargon is so highly contextual it often acts as a social divider, or lingual border guard between communities.
 This can be what makes jargon feel so impenetrable by outsiders.
 Knowing this we can begin to identify criteria for defining programmatic jargon:
-1. In short-circuits mechanics of the language.
+1. It short-circuits mechanics of the language.
 2. It is confusing or easily misunderstood by the casual member of the community.
 3. It subverts visual clarity in the service some other goal e.g. smaller code or faster execution.
 4. It serves as means for stratification within a community.